 For many of us, the only opportunities to practice CDJs are live at an event.
 (Not exactly a low-pressure learning environment.)

 Both of us had separately noticed the lack in the community and were searching for a solution, so we put our heads together to create Hone in order to fill the void.

 Inspired by the many spaces we’ve seen around the world that offer practice time for a fee, or sporadic workshops for free — we knew that offering free lessons on a consistent, frequent basis was an essential part of our mission.

 Hone is a space for us to share the art of mixing and provide time, space, and a supportive environment to learn.
 Hone is open to all ages and experience levels.

 We have four hour-long sessions available each week on Friday and Saturday afternoons, to provide space for practice, recording mixes, and learning turntables or CDJs, with the option to play live on the radio.

 Priority is given based on lack of access to equipment, recording deadline, and level of experience with preference to beginners.
 It is especially important to us to provide time for under-21 DJs as well, who are often unable to practice in bars or nightclubs.

-Our residency is made possible by the long-running independent Internet Radio station, Newtown Radio.
+Our residency was made possible by the long-running independent Internet Radio station, Newtown Radio.
 Founded in 2009 and playing host to over 70 different shows each month, Newtown Radio is dedicated to sharing the great music that the neighborhoods around Newtown Creek — Williamsburg, Greenpoint, Bushwick, Long Island City, Ridgewood — create and enjoy.
-We’re thrilled to call it our home.
+We are forever grateful to Newtown Radio for providing us a space to call our home.